eCrowneEng/ESP-SimHub/README.md

 Head over to the discord server to discuss this firmware: https://discord.gg/zw377qhj9c

 ## What is this?
-Firmware source code for ESP8266 that is compatible with SimHub.
-It's derived from what SimHub lets you setup, but tweaked with a thin compatibility layer for the ESP8266.
+Firmware source code for ESP8266 and ESP32 that is compatible with SimHub.
+It's derived from what SimHub lets you setup, but tweaked with a thin compatibility layer for the ESP8266 and ESP32.

 ## Why would you want to do this?
 ESP8266 is cheaper and more powerful that most arduinos boards and fairly popular in the IoT Community.
+The ESP32 is a very handy little monster to use too.

 ## How To
 - Download this code